 Jim Duncan

-Jim is committed to strengthening communities through arts and culture.
-These days, he is a director and advisor to profit and not for profit boards, having served on over twenty—current boards: President of Classical KING, Benaroya Hall, Path with Art, and Trustee ArtsFund Foundation, among others.
-He served sixteen years on the ArtsFund Board including two as Board Chair.
+Jim is committed to strengthening communities through arts and believes in the power of storytelling to inspire, unite, connect and transform communities.
+He has been a SAL subscriber since 1996.
+He serves as a board member and an advisor to profit and not for profit boards, having served on over twenty—currently, Classical KING, Path with Art, and Key to Change among others.
+He served sixteen years as an ArtsFund Trustee, including two as Board Chair and is currently serving on the ArtsFund Foundation board.